In the Air Tonight: Urban legend

+But didn't, then Phil saw it all, then at a show he found him?

 Music video

 The music video (directed by Stuart Orme) animates the photograph of Collins's face from the cover of the Face Value album, slowly fading in through the introduction until it fills the screen, singing the first chorus.
 The video then cuts to Collins sitting in an empty room at night.
 Twice a spectral figure appears in the window, but only the second time does Collins get up to look at it, then is shown walking to the one door of the room.

 Collins's face returns for the second chorus.
 He is then shown leaving the room and entering a hallway full of doors.
 The first one is locked, then the second opens and Collins sees himself looking at the window again, only now the spectre has turned into his own reflection.

 The third door is locked, but as the fourth one opens, the drum break sounds and the viewer is returned to Collins's face again, this time in thermal coloring, which gradually reverts to black and white.
 His reflection from the window is briefly superimposed on the face, this time seemingly reflected in water.
 Collins recedes into the darkness as the song repeats and fades.

 In 1983 the music video was released on the home video Phil Collins available on VHS and LaserDisc which received a Grammy nomination for Best Video, Short Form.